-- Evaluate the impact of Covid-19 on your business and contractual obligations - Inform your contract partners as soon as possible and in writing - Adopt reasonable measures to mitigate losses - Collect evidence on the occurrence of the Force Majeure event, adopted mitigation measures, incurred own losses, etc. - Evaluate possible consequences of the Force Majeure event and what is intended, e.g. termination of the contract, change of the contract with regard to deadlines and delivery dates, etc. - Discuss and negotiate with your contract partner on how to proceed
+- Evaluate the impact of the Coronavirus outbreak on your business and contractual obligations - Inform your contract partners as soon as possible and in writing - Adopt reasonable measures to mitigate losses - Collect evidence on the occurrence of the Force Majeure event, adopted mitigation measures, incurred own losses, etc.; - Evaluate possible consequences of the Force Majeure event and what actions are intended, e.g. termination of the contract, change of the contract with regard to deadlines and delivery dates, etc.; - Discuss and negotiate with your contract partner on how to proceed.

-★ Get evidence!
+J Get evidence!